 When does a child need root canal therapy?

-This treatment is often indicated if tooth is giving your child pain, is sensitive to different temperatures, or if it is chipped or cracked with the pulp already exposed.
+The need for root canal therapy is often indicated if a tooth is giving your child pain, is sensitive to different temperatures, or if it is chipped or cracked with the pulp already exposed.
 When this happens, the pulp becomes damaged beyond simple medication or surface repair.
-As a result, the infected pulp is removed and a crown is placed on the tooth, allowing it to be strong enough so the tooth can remain in the child’s mouth until the permanent tooth erupts.
+As a result, the infected pulp is removed through root canal therapy and a crown is placed on the tooth, allowing it to be strong enough so the tooth can remain in the child’s mouth until the permanent tooth erupts.

-How is root canal therapy on baby teeth different than that done on adult teeth?
+How is root canal therapy on baby teeth different than on adult teeth?

 For children, a pulpotomy is done, where only the infected pulp chamber is removed.
 For the most part, the dentist does not need to use special instruments to remove the pulp from roots of the tooth since only the surface nerve structure in the chamber is removed.
-This makes the procedure much faster and a lot less painful for children.
-Also, after the treatment is completed, a baby crown is placed on the tooth right away to protect the weakened tooth.
+This makes the root canal therapy procedure much faster and a lot less painful for children.
+Also, after the root canal therapy is completed, a baby crown is placed on the tooth right away to protect the weakened tooth.

-What will happen when the permanent tooth wants to come in if the baby tooth has a root canal and crown?
+What will happen when the permanent tooth wants to come in if the baby tooth has root canal therapy and a crown?

-Since the material we use in Children’s Dental FunZone for the baby root canal is completely biocompatible, it will not negatively affect the incoming permanent tooth.
+Since the material we use in Children’s Dental FunZone for a baby tooth root canal therapy is completely biocompatible, it will not negatively affect the incoming permanent tooth.
 Rather, the tooth and crown will get loose in its own time and will fall out like all other baby teeth.

-Will my child have pain after a baby root canal is performed?
+Will my child have pain after baby tooth root canal therapy is performed?

-Our pediatric dentists in West Covina, Fontana, Reseda, Los Angeles, Montebello, Eagle Rock and Ontario are trained to perform pediatric root canals.
-Call us to learn more or to schedule a consultation.
+Our pediatric dentists in West Covina, Fontana, Reseda, Los Angeles, Montebello, Eagle Rock and Ontario are trained to perform pediatric root canal therapy.
+Call today at 800-717-5437 to learn more or to schedule a consultation.